 Nothing could’ve prepared me for what happened instead.
 Without any warning or prep, my mom sat down and started the conversation with “You have another sister”.

-Ummm yeah duh, I have TWO other sisters bright one.
+Ummm yeah duh, I have TWO other sisters.
 I’m a middle child is what I’m thinking.
-But then she continued… “Beside R and N you have another sister who’s now 10 years old.”
+But then she continued… “Beside R and N you have another sister who’s now about 2 years younger than you.”
 Ahhhh say what?
 Now I’m lost.
-Your saying you’re not pregnant, and I have a sister who’s 10?
+Your saying you’re not pregnant, and I have a sister who’s like 8-9?
 Meaning in between my little sister N and I there’s another one?
 I need more details.

 So my mom continued something like this…

 When my mom was pregnant with me, my biological father had an affair and so shortly after I was born my parents got divorced.
 My mom was a single mom with two small children (R is 2.5 years older than myself) and got pregnant while “dating” a guy.
 The guy didn’t want the baby, and my mom couldn’t bring herself to abort the child, but also knew she couldn’t give her an amazing quality of life since she was already struggling with R and I, so she put the baby up for adoption.
 After that time she reconnected with the man who I now call dad, got remarried and had N, the girl I thought was my only little sister. ( I know it’s long and winded… but it’s a weird story) so she decided to give the baby up for adoption.

 Anyways, apparently my new sister was at the age where she was asking about her birth mom and so her adoptive parents had been in contact with mom, and now, we were now going to be heading to the next province to be meeting her this summer.